Recent Acquisition The Medal Group and related objects of 854424 SSM Ronald Bowen, 10th Royal Hussars

 He served with the 10th Royal Hussars during the Battle for France in 1940 and through the retreat from Dunkirk.
 Afterwards he embarked for service in North Africa and in January 1942, he was reported missing but appears to have, a few days later, re-joined the Regiment.
+By 1944 we know from a Nominal Roll held in the museum that he was with ‘C’ Squadron.
 The Museum is hoping to research his wartime service in greater detail as we currently have little information.

 In 1946 he concluded his service with the 10th Royal Hussars, having served with the Regiment throughout the war.

 However, in 1950 he was recalled for service in the Korean War (1950 – 1953), by now promoted to Corporal.
 Although the 10th Hussars did not serve in Korea a small number were recalled, or transferred, to serve with other Armoured Regiments; their experience and technical skills proving invaluable.
 Ron Bowen joined the 8th (King’s Royal Irish) Hussars which also included Sergeants Burch and Cookson, Corporal Nicklin and 13 Troopers who had previously served with the 10th.

 By June 1953 he had returned to England.
 We are currently researching his service between 1953 and 1960 but photographs suggest he was with The Royal Wiltshire Yeomanry and at some point rose to Squadron Sergeant Major.